2020 NOVA EAST

 RASC —The Next Generation

 Fiona and Keegan are two recent additions to the RASC Halifax family, both Youth members with a passion for the night sky.
-They will share with us stories about their interests, their gear, their successes, and their dreams.
+They shared with us stories about their interests, their gear, their successes, and their dreams.
 A recording of the presentation is now at https://www.youtube.com/watch?v=KbZ2xo6SZRY.

 August 25 - Tony Schellinck